toceen/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Create a script that switches the current user
+ prints the effective username of the current user